 Boughton Builders of Thetford became R G Carter Thetford.

-The building won several awards including Ambrose Congreve Award for Architecture.
+The building won several awards, including Ambrose Congreve Award for Architecture.

-R G Carter go on to build all four main stands and corner links across the next two decades; City Stand ( 1988 ), Barclay Stand ( 1992 ) and South Stand ( 2004 ), which replaces that first built by the company in 1935.
+R G Carter went on to build all four main stands and corner links across the next two decades; City Stand ( 1988 ), Barclay Stand ( 1992 ) and South Stand ( 2004 ), which replaces that first built by the company in 1935.

-Robert Carter becomes Group Chairman
+Robert Carter becomes Group Chairman.

-His belief was that the company’s strength was its building expertise, skilled work force and trustworthy reputation.
+Son of Bob Carter, the former Chairman, believed that the company’s strength was its building expertise, skilled work force and trustworthy reputation.

 Designed by Hopkins and Partners, the building was praised by the Fine Art Commission for grafting the future on to the past, enhancing not harming it.

-This project demonstrated key green technologies, allowing visitors to explore new technologies and encouraging to help develop a low carbon world.
+This project demonstrated key green credentials, allowing visitors to explore new technologies and learn about the benefits of developing a low carbon world.